DLR-SC/tigl/doc/mainpage.md

 ==================

 @section pointers Documentation pointers
-The goal of this documentation is to facilitate the understanding of TIGL for all the users.
+The goal of this documentation is to facilitate the understanding of TiGL for all the users.
 Depending of your objective you may be interested by different parts.
  Please find bellow some pointers that might help you.

-@ref main_overview : An overview of TIGL and CPACSCreator
+@ref main_overview : An overview of TiGL and CPACSCreator
-@ref tigl_installation and @ref tuto : to get your hand dirty
+@ref tigl_installation , @ref tuto , @ref lib_intrernal_python_demo : To get your hand dirty
-@ref gui : CPACSCreator GUI (ex-TiGLViewer) documentation
+@ref gui : CPACSCreator GUI (ex-TiGL Viewer) documentation
 @ref lib : Library and API overview and examples
 @ref parameters_def : Definition of the height level parameters used by this framework
 Module, Namespace, Data Structures, Files: API and class documentation generate by doxygen (close to the code source)